DHTMLX/scheduler-docs/data/what_s_new.md

 ###Fixes

-- WAI-ARIA support – fix regression when wai-aria attributes are disabled
+- WAI-ARIA support – fix regression when WAI-ARIA attributes are disabled
 - WAI-ARIA support – various improvements for JAWS support
 - Keyboard navigation – various bugfixes and improvements
 - Samples – fix invalid server config snippets
 - Cookie extension – fix the conflict between cookie and ajax loading timeouts
-- Year view – fix bug with creation events in year view
+- Year view – fix the bug with creation of events in the Year view
-- Drag and drop – fix incorrect mouse position on zoomed page
+- Drag and drop – fix incorrect mouse position on a zoomed page
 - All-timed extension – fix drag and drop on touch devices
-- Dynamic loading – fix incorrect time range caused by server_utc config
+- Dynamic loading – fix incorrect time range caused by the *server_utc* config
 - Minor fixes in locales